perstarke-webdev/panorama-perspectives-blog/_posts/2024-12-15-business-better-than-ever.md

 This approach has been such a game-changer.
 It’s helped me stay consistent, share content that feels meaningful, and position myself as approachable and passionate – not just about my work, but about connecting with others too.

+### **4. Sharing the Personal Side – It’s Not Just About Work**

+Another big change I made this year was integrating more of my personal side into my business content.
+I’ve always shared personal stuff – but only on my private Instagram account.
+This year, I brought that into my business account, my blog, and even my website.

+I started showing things like:
+- Where and how I work – whether it’s in cozy cafés, surrounded by nature, or on the go.
+- My powerlifting journey, which is such a huge part of my live.
+- Small personal moments, like discovering the best vegan snacks or enjoying a great coffee.
+- My vision and passion for the work I do.

+Why?
+Because people connect with people, not just services.
+Sharing these parts of my life doesn’t just make my content more relatable – it makes my whole business feel more genuine.

+This approach has helped me build deeper connections with clients.
+Many have told me they reached out because they saw my values and personality align with theirs.
+And it’s not just on Instagram or my blog; my website now reflects this personal touch too, both in content and design.
+It’s not just about showcasing my work – it’s about showing who I am and what I stand for.

+By sharing more of my personal side, I’ve created a business that’s not just a job – it’s a true reflection of me.